lateautumn233/Linuxdeploy-Pro/README.md

 - Control interface: CLI, SSH, VNC, X11, Framebuffer
 - Desktop environment: XTerm, LXDE, Xfce, MATE, other (manual configuration)
 - Supported languages: multilingual interface

-## FAQ

-> Do not work update operating environment or errors appear in debug mode: "Permission denied", "Socket operation on non-socket" or other.

-Install compatible [BusyBox](https://github.com/meefik/busybox/releases) in /system/xbin, add path /system/xbin in "Settings -> PATH variable", update the operating environment "Settings -> Update ENV".
-Before upgrading the environment, it is desirable restart the device.
-After that, the container options must be selected "Properties -> File system -> Auto" and "Propetries -> Image size (MB) -> 2000", because "busybox mke2fs" is not supperted an option "-t" to specify type of file system and not supperted image greater 2 GB.
-Now you can start a new installation "Menu -> Install".

-> Making an image on sdcard return an error "Read-only file system".

-If you are using SuperSU utility you need to uncheck "mount namespace separation" in SuperSU settings.
-See [documentation](https://su.chainfire.eu/#how-mount).

-> Installing an application on Google Play fails with the message "Unknown error code during application installation: -24".

-You need to remove the application directory: /data/data/ru.meefik.linuxdeploy

 ## Performance